FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 *P. marinus* SS120, a clade LLIII ecotype found deep in the water column, and *P. marinus* MIT9313, a clade LLIV ecotype also found in deep oceans, under present day and hypothetical future niche conditions.
 We designed our study to account for light attenuation through ocean waters, recognizing that low light levels of the blue spectral waveband ultimately prevail in deep ocean waters [@morelAvailableUsableStored1978; @holtropVibrationalModesWater2021] and that the solar incidence angle also attenuates the photoperiod or hours of light exposure beneath the ocean surface.
 We also tested the growth response of *P. marinus* to varying [O~2~] under the matrix of light parameters to determine if *P. marinus* can cope with  diverse  ecosystem scenarios.

 We found that *P. marinus* MED4, can grow under near surface O~2~ saturation levels of 250 µM and high light levels, conditions representative of its current ecotype classification [@moorePhysiologyMolecularPhylogeny1998].
-MED4 can also grow under O~2~ of 25 µM, and under all tested levels of light in the blue spectral waveband, so long as the photoperiod is longer than 4 h (Figure <a href="#fig:MED4PAR">3</a>).
+MED4 can also grow under O~2~ of 25 µM, and under all tested levels of light in the blue spectral waveband, so long as the photoperiod is longer than 4 h (Figure \@ref(fig:MED4PAR)).
 Consequently, MED4 can potentially inhabit different ecological niches through its ability to  exploit a wide range of light levels, from the surface to the deep ocean, along with varying levels of dissolved oxygen throughout the water column.
 These findings are supported by evidence of HL ecotype presence even in the OMZ [@mattisonPhotosyntheticStrategiesWild2020] and in deeper regions of the ocean [@mattisonPhotosyntheticStrategiesWild2020; @delmontLinkingPangenomesMetagenomes2018].
 With predicted future ocean warming [@wijffelsOceanTemperaturesChronicle2016], MED4 shows potential to harness the photoregimes prevalent in temperate spring, summer, and fall zones when the duration of blue spectral waveband in the water column exceeds 4 hours.

 *Prochlorococcus marinus* SS120 prefers the deeper ocean where blue spectral waveband dominates at low levels, through its demonstrated ability to exploit only the lowest blue spectral waveband levels PAR of 30 µmol photons m^-2^ s^-1^ under 250 µM O~2~.
-However, we found *P. marinus* SS120 can exploit more diverse ecological niches within the ocean layers, even in regions with high levels of blue spectral waveband,  but only under O~2~ of 25 µM (Figure <a href="#fig:SS120PAR">5</a>). @mattisonPhotosyntheticStrategiesWild2020 and @lavinNovelLineagesProchlorococcus2010 show evidence of LLIII ecotypes at varying depths from 20 to 200 m and under all [O~2~] in the oxygen minimum zone (OMZ) of the tropical North Pacific Ocean, illustrating its tolerance of high light levels under low O~2~.
+However, we found *P. marinus* SS120 can exploit more diverse ecological niches within the ocean layers, even in regions with high levels of blue spectral waveband,  but only under O~2~ of 25 µM (Figure \@ref(fig:SS120PAR)). @mattisonPhotosyntheticStrategiesWild2020 and @lavinNovelLineagesProchlorococcus2010 show evidence of LLIII ecotypes at varying depths from 20 to 200 m and under all [O~2~] in the oxygen minimum zone (OMZ) of the tropical North Pacific Ocean, illustrating its tolerance of high light levels under low O~2~.
 SS120 has the potential to thrive in deep temperate zones, specifically during the spring, summer, and fall seasons when the duration of daylight exceeds 4 h, if O~2~ are near surface saturation of about 250 µM.
 Under lower oxygen levels of 25 µM, SS120 can also exploit a 4 h photoperiod in the blue waveband, and thus has the potential to inhabit a warmed, deep, temperate region during the winter season.

 *Prochlorococcus marinus* MIT9313 shows the potential to inhabit future warmed temperate zones year-round, as it exhibits the ability to grow under a 4 h photoperiod.
-MIT9313 demonstrates an unexpected tolerance to higher light levels,  but only under low oxygen conditions of 25 µM and 2.5 µM (Figure <a href="#fig:MIT9313PAR">7</a>).
+MIT9313 demonstrates an unexpected tolerance to higher light levels,  but only under low oxygen conditions of 25 µM and 2.5 µM (Figure \@ref(fig:MIT9313PAR)).
 The ability to utilize higher levels of blue spectral waveband under 25 µM or 2.5 µM O~2~ enables MIT9313 to grow in regions like the OMZ and even at depths closer to the surface.

 We found our experimental growth rates agreed with those from @mooreComparativePhysiologySynechococcus1995, grown under white LED and 250 µM O~2~.
 However, growth response studies are scarce for comparison, especially under varying [O~2~] and even under different spectral wavebands and photoperiods.
 As far as we know, our study is the first to analyze the interactive growth responses of *Prochlorococcus*  to varying [O~2~], spectral wavebands and photoperiods.